zcxofficial/zcxofficial.github.io/_pages/about.md

 ## About Me

-I am passionate about applying computational methods to solve complex problems across multiple domains.
-My academic journey has taken me from physics foundations at the University of Science and Technology of China (USTC), where I graduated with top honors (ranking 2/308), to international experiences at UC Berkeley, and now to advanced computational studies at Harvard.
+I am passionate about combining machine learning with scientific problems.
+My academic journey has taken me from physics foundations at the University of Science and Technology of China (USTC) & UC Berkeley, and now to advanced computational studies at Harvard.

 ## Research Focus

 My current research spans several exciting areas:

-🔬 **Reinforcement Learning & Symbolic Regression**: Developing novel RL-based models for financial alpha factor generation and symbolic regression, with focus on variance reduction and training stability.
+**Reinforcement Learning & Symbolic Regression**: Developing novel RL-based models for financial alpha factor generation and symbolic regression, with focus on variance reduction and training stability.

-⚛️ **Quantum Systems & Networks**: Designing and simulating quantum network architectures, particularly frequency-encoded photon systems and ion trap quantum computing.
+**Quantum Systems & Networks**: Designing and simulating quantum network architectures, particularly frequency-encoded photon systems and ion trap quantum computing.

-📊 **Computational Finance**: Mining steady formulaic alpha factors using advanced machine learning techniques and developing MLOps pipelines for quantitative trading.
+**Computational Finance**: Mining steady formulaic alpha factors using advanced machine learning techniques and developing MLOps pipelines for quantitative trading.

 ## Current Work

 I am actively involved in cutting-edge research at:
-- **Nature Inspired Computation and Applications Laboratory** at SUSTech (Prof. Peng Yang)
-- **Ion Trap Group** at UC Berkeley (Prof. Hartmut Haeffner)
-- **Ion Trap Group** at USTC (Prof. Yiheng Lin)

 My work has resulted in publications in prestigious journals including IEEE Transactions on Signal Processing and Physical Review A.